Isaiah Washington Reignites Grey's Anatomy Drama By Calling Out Katherine Heigl on Twitter - E! Online

-Grey's Anatomy alum Isaiah Washington has ignited his drama with his former co-star Katherine Heigl.
+Grey's Anatomy alum Isaiah Washington has ignited his drama with former co-star Katherine Heigl.

 On Monday, Nov.
 16, the actor took to Twitter with a message directed at the actress.